 The FCA has confirmed platform cash rebates on legacy business can continue indefinitely.

-The move was confirmed in the regulator’s quarterly consultation paper last week.
-Money Marketing revealed in July the FCA was consulting on draft guidance regarding the treatment of cash rebates for legacy business following industry queries in the wake of the platform policy statement in April.
+The move was confirmed in the regulator’s quarterly consultation paper.
+Money Marketing revealed in July the FCA was consulting on draft guidance regarding the treatment of cash rebates for legacy business following industry queries in the wake of the platform policy statement.

 A note sent to trade bodies at the time confirmed the FCA had a number of industry queries regarding legacy cash rebates.